winterwolf/typedobject/readme.md

 ```

 Earlier, I tried to implement a syntactic sugar as well for the
-`Object.extend()`, but later I realized that it only creates problems and is not
+`Object.extend()` and `Object.new()`, but later I realized that it only creates
-compatible with the idea of strong-typing each class field with
+problems and is not compatible with the idea of strong-typing each class field
-`Object.asset()`, so I decided to remove it.
+with `Object.asset()`, so I decided to remove it.

 ### Metamethods